peterjewicz/peterjewicz.com/content/blog/building-a-websockets-server-with-clojure-and-immutant.md

 Today we’re going to look at setting up a websocket server using Clojure and Immutant, and then hook it all up with some Clojurescript on the front-end.
 I recently started a new project, and wanted to get a very basic websocket server setup and running without many dependencies.
 I also wanted to use Clojure on both ends.

-To start I used a bit of code from the following great point on Heroku.
-I used this as a starter for the server, so some of the code will look similar.
+To start I used a bit of code from the following great point on <a href="https://devcenter.heroku.com/articles/using-websockets-on-heroku-with-clojure-and-immutant" target="_blank"> Heroku.</a> I used this as a starter for the server, so some of the code will look similar.

 Start by creating a new Leiningen project.